-Men who use violence will also usually justify it and blame it on other things.
+People who use violence will try to justify it and blame it on other things.

-Stress, alcohol, illness, loss of control… None of these things are the cause of domestic violence even if they are part of the picture.
-If a man chooses to drink, knowing that he gets violent when he uses alcohol, then he is choosing violence.
+Stress, alcohol, illness, loss of control… none of these things are the cause of abuse and domestic violence even if they are part of the picture.
+If somebody chooses to drink, knowing they get violent when using alcohol, then they are choosing violence.

 The main person they blame will be you.
 You said or did something wrong.
 You didn’t do what they wanted.
-You didn’t do it right or at the right time… Yet a man who is violent to his partner is usually able to choose not to be violent with everyone or anyone else.
-He chooses to be violent towards the person or people closest to him.
-He may choose the form of violence, how severe it is, and how long it goes on for.
+You didn’t do it right or at the right time.
+Yet somebody who is violent to their partner is usually able to choose not to be violent with everyone or anyone else.
+They choose to be violent towards the person or people closest to them.
+They choose the form of violence, how severe it is, and how long it goes on for.